jacintak/jacintak.github.io/index.md

 This site does not aim to be a tutorial on how to do a mechanistic model.
 I have been using Git in my PhD for version control and the primary aim of my GitHub site is to document my code for my personal use.
 In my documentation I have tried to justify the decisions I made about what to features to mode, or not.
 Therefore, my code has been annotated with someone with existing knowledge about mechanistic modelling in mind (e.g. me or my supervisor).
 I also do not provide all my data on my GitHub.
 But I hope that one could understand the sort of data or decisions required for this approach.

-On this website I describe my data pipeline and how it fits into the mechanistic modelling framework I used.
-I also point out some resources people can access if they want to try modelling themselves, either with their own data or data from public databases.
+Under the [model](https://jacintak.github.io/model) tab I describe my data pipeline and how it fits into the mechanistic modelling framework I used.
+I also point out some [resources](https://jacintak.github.io/resources) people can access if they want to try modelling themselves, either with their own data or data from public databases.

 ***